To Stuff In

 transitive verb, ichidan verb

 Because the hiragana ends with an う sound, you know this word is a verb.
 The kanji itself means stuffed, this word means to stuff in, as in you're doing the stuffing.
-You know that this is the case because when it comes to the mail (める), you stuff that mail into the garbage as hard as you can (it's all junk).
+You know this because you're a mail (める) carrier, and you always have to stuff mail into people's packed mailboxes.
+Why don't these people check their mail more?
+It’s hard work trying to cram in all this junk mail!

 Since this word consists of a kanji with hiragana attached, you can bet that it will use the kun'yomi reading.
 You learned that reading with the kanji, so you should have no troubles here.